orsonteodoro/gcf2/README.md

 Need more optimization?

 For PGO see https://github.com/orsonteodoro/oiledmachine-overlay/tree/master/portage-bashrc/systemwide-pgo .
-I currently do not use it but I've used it for Firefox, Seti@Home, WebkitGTK+, BFGMiner.
+I currently do not use it, but I've used it for Firefox, Seti@Home, WebkitGTK+, BFGMiner.

 PGO will optimize hot basic blocks and shrink cold basic blocks and push them out away from the hot code blocks.